VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > **Note:** We made this method asynchronous later on during this stage
 > of the journey.

-The second optimization is to perform the calculation of the order total earlier in the process.
+The second optimization in the UI flow is to perform the calculation of the order total earlier in the process.
 In the previous code sample, the **SpecifyRegistrantAndPaymentDetails** method still calls the **WaitUntilOrderIsPriced** method which pauses the UI flow until the